CS-SI/eodag-labextension/README.md

 ## Compatibility

-- newest `eodag-labextension` versions are compatibles with JupyterLab v3
+- newest `eodag-labextension` versions are compatibles with JupyterLab v4
+- v4.0.0 is the latest version compatible with JupyterLab v3
 - v3.1.3 is the latest version compatible with JupyterLab v2
 - v2.1.3 is the latest version compatible with JupyterLab v1